kapouer/express-dom/README.md

   create an handler instance that will use the view or url to load the initial web page that is going to be modified.
   Options are passed to the user webkitgtk instance, and can be modified by user plugins.
-The editor instance has no configurable options.
+The author instance has no configurable options.

-* dom.edit(plugin), dom.use(plugin)
+* dom.author(plugin), dom.use(plugin)
   where `plugin(handler, req, res)` returns immediately.
   sets plugins on all future handler instances.

-* dom.edits, dom.uses
+* dom.authors, dom.users
   the arrays populated by previous methods.

 * handler.use(plugin)
   adds a user plugin.

-* handler.edit(plugin)
+* handler.author(plugin)
-  adds an editor plugin
+  adds an author plugin
   if there are none, the DOM is directly loaded as user.

-* handler.edits, handler.uses
+* handler.authors, handler.users
   the arrays populated by previous methods.

 * handler.page